ansible/molecule/docs/index.rst

 - `How to test Ansible and don’t go nuts <https://www.goncharov.xyz/it/ansible-testing-en.html>`_ `@ultral`

 ..
-When updating the list remember to remove broken links or outdated content that is no longer appliable to current versions.
+When updating the list remember to remove broken links or outdated content that is no longer applicable to current versions.
 If older articles are updated to match latest versions move them up.